Technology Training for Housing Providers

 Privacy 101:

-The basics on how to protect personal information.
-Join us to touch on FIPPA and PIPA and how it relates to your role.
+Learn the basics of how to protect personal information.
+This session gives a simple overview of FIPPA and PIPA and explains how privacy laws relate to your job.

 Tue, Feb 10, 2026